trieloff/universal-serverless/README.md

 - The only supported trigger is HTTP
 - None of the outbound platform APIs will be abstracted

+Compared to other approaches like [Serverless `@multicloud`](https://github.com/serverless/multicloud) this project:

+- does not require any code changes to adapt code from one runtime to another
+- does not depend on a framework

 ## Try it

 ```bash